 Hualien city is on the east coast of Taiwan, just a few hours away from the capital city of Taipei.
 Unlike Taipei, which is a metropolitan city, Hualien is immersed in nature between the Pacific Ocean and mountain ranges and home to the Taroko National Park and Taroko Gorge.

 While I wouldn’t recommend visiting Hualien as a day trip from Taipei, it is a fantastic location to spend 2 to 3 nights for the breathtaking scenery and laid-back atmosphere.
+Wondering what to do in Hualien?
 Read on for practical travel tips for visiting Hualien, what to do in this seaside city and where to stay.

 The best time to visit Hualien